|WGGN 97.7||8:00 am|

 Since Evka Hlvati’s visit in July we have been having prayerful conversation … here, in Findlay and Nova Sad … about the possibility for restoring the Community Pastor role at TheBay, which was formerly held by Pr.
 Jasmina Kotas-Medved.

 The conversation has begun to pick up as we follow the Holy Spirit’s guidance, exploring what God has in store for us.
-Pastor Jim has been in contact with Pastor Vladislav and will meet with Bishop Beaudoin on February 2.
+By the time you read these words, Pastor Jim will have had a video conversation with Pastor Vladislav.
+Pastor Jim has another meeting schedule with Bishop Beaudoin on March 29.
 Please keep this movement of the Spirit in your prayers.

 Our Mission … We are a Christ-centered and Caring Congregation called by God to Share the good news of salvation for all peple.

 We are a member of the Evangelical Lutheran Church in America , whose offices are located in Chicago, Illinois.

 We are also partners with the 162 congregations of the Northwestern Ohio Synod.
 The offices of the NWOS are located in Findlay, Ohio.

 Local ELCA congregations in Ottawa and Wood Counties share mission and ministry through the North Central Conference.